 Your total gain on an installment method sale is generally the amount by which the selling price of the property you sold exceeds your adjusted basis in that property.
-The selling price includes the money and the fair market value of property you received for the sale of the property, any selling expenses paid by the buyer, and existing debt encumbering the property that the buyer assumes or takes subject to.
+The selling price includes the money and the fair market value of property you received for the sale of the property, any selling expenses paid by the buyer, and existing debt encumbering the property that the buyer pays, assumes or takes subject to.

 You report interest on an installment sale as ordinary income in the same manner as any other interest income.
-If the installment sales contract does not provide for adequate stated interest, part of the stated principal may be recharacterized as "imputed" interest, or as interest under the original issue discount rules, even if you have a loss.
+If the installment sales contract does not provide for adequate stated interest, part of the stated principal may be recharacterized as "imputed" interest or as interest under the original issue discount rules, even if you have a loss.
 You must use the applicable federal rate (AFR) to figure the unstated interest on the sale.
 The rates are published monthly in the Internal Revenue Bulletins on IRS.gov.

 For additional information, refer to Publication 537, Installment Sales.

 Page Last Reviewed or Updated: December 16, 2014